OpenDSA/OpenDSA/RST/en/Glossary.rst

       data content were stored in RAM, even if that is larger than the physical RAM available making it easier to implement.

+   visit
+      During the process of a :term:`traversal` on a :term:`graph` or :term:`tree` the action that takes place on each :term:`node`.

+   visited
+      In :term:`graph` algorithms, this refers to a node that has previously been processed at the current point in the algorithm.
+      This information is typically maintained by using a :term:`mark array`.

    visitor design pattern
-      A :term:`design pattern` where a traversal process is given a function (known as the visitor) that is applied to every object in the collection being traversed.
-For example, a generic tree or graph :term:`traversal` might be designed such that it takes a function parameter, where that function is applied to each node.
+      A :term:`design pattern` where a :term:`traversal` process is given a function (known as the visitor) that is applied to every object in the collection being traversed.
+      For example, a generic tree or graph traversal might be designed such that it takes a function parameter, where that function is applied to each node.

    weight
       A cost or distance most often associated with an :term:`edge` in